yesihaveidea/myrtille/DOCUMENTATION.md

 	- Check the gateway windows event logs, particulary regarding .NET.
 	- Retry with debug enabled and check logs (into the "log" folder).
 You can change their verbosity level in config (but be warned it will affect peformance and flood the disk if set too verbose).

+- I don't have a mouse (or a right button), how can I Right-Click? (i.e.: on a touchpad or iOS device)
+	- Tap/Left-Click the screen where you want the Right-Click to occur then press the "Right-Click" button into the toolbar (on top of the screen)

 - The RDP session continues to run after clicking "Disconnect"
 	- Check the RDP server configuration (session disconnect timeout in particular).
 You can setup it automatically by importing the Myrtille "myrtille\bin\RDPSetup.reg" file into registry.

 - Myrtille is slow or buggy
 	- Enable the stats bar to have detailed information about the current connection.
 Check latency and bandwidth, among other things. **Stats, debug and HTML4 buttons can be enabled into css/Default.css (hidden by default)**
 	- Ensure debug is disabled or otherwise logs are not set to "Information" level (Myrtille "Web.Config" file, "system.diagnostics" section, default is "Warning").
-Check logs, if debug is enabled.
+Check logs, if debug is enabled. **FreeRDP logs can be enabled into bin/Myrtille.Services.exe.config ("RemoteSessionLog" key, at the bottom of the file)**.
+Logs are located into the log folder.
 	- If debug is enabled and you are running Myrtille in debug mode under Visual Studio, you will have the FreeRDP window (session display) and console (rdp events) shown to you.
 It may help to debug.
 	- Switch from HTML4 to HTML5 rendering, or inversely (should be faster with HTML5).
 	- Check your network configuration (is something filtering the traffic?) and capabilities (high latency or small bandwidth?).